9000 Hal: Diameter and albedo

 According to the survey carried out by the NEOWISE mission of NASA's Wide-field Infrared Survey Explorer, Hal measures between 3.61 and 4.134 kilometers in diameter and its surface has an albedo between 0.26 and 0.375.
 CALL assumes an albedo of 0.24 – derived from 8 Flora, the Flora family's parent body – and calculates a diameter of 4.11 kilometers based on an absolute magnitude of 14.1.

 Naming

-This minor planet was named after the fictional supercomputer Hal 9000, featured in both Arthur C. Clarke's novel and Stanley Kubrick's movie 2001: A Space Odyssey (1968).
+This minor planet was named after the fictional and homicidal supercomputer HAL 9000, featured in both Arthur C. Clarke's novel and Stanley Kubrick's film 2001: A Space Odyssey (1968).
 HAL stands for Heuristically programmed Algorithmic computer.
 It is one of the best-known artificial intelligence characters in modern movies.
 The official naming citation was published by the Minor Planet Center on 4 May 1999 (M.P.C.
 34628).
-The asteroid 4923 Clarke and 10221 Kubrick were named after the writer and movie director, respectively.
+The asteroid 4923 Clarke and 10221 Kubrick were named after the writer and film director, respectively.